Reviewable/nodefire/README.md

 /**
  * Flag that indicates whether to run in debug mode.
 Currently only has an effect on calls to
  *     auth(), and must be set to the desired value before any such calls.
+Note that turning on
+ *     debug mode will slow down processing of Firebase commands and increase required bandwidth.
  * @type {boolean} True to put the library into debug mode, false otherwise.
  */
 NodeFire.DEBUG = false;